cleveradssolutions/CAS-Android/README.md

 ## Step 7 Verify Your Integration
 <details>

-The CAS SDK provides an easy way to verify that you’ve successfully integrated the ironSource SDK and any additional adapters; it also makes sure all required dependencies and frameworks were added for the various mediated ad networks.
+The CAS SDK provides an easy way to verify that you’ve successfully integrated any additional adapters; it also makes sure all required dependencies and frameworks were added for the various mediated ad networks.
 After you have finished your integration, call the following static method and confirm that all networks you have implemented are marked as VERIFIED:
 ```java
 CAS.validateIntegration(activity, appContentRating);